 Entrants may submit up to two films in each of the seven competition categories.
 These include: documentary, comedy, drama, music video, experimental, animation, horror.
 Entrants must indicate on the submission form the category in which they want their film to be judged.

-A submission form, along with an entry fee of $10 (payable at the time of submission), must accompany each video submitted to the competition.
+A submission form, along with an entry fee of $10 (payable at the time of submission), must accompany each film submitted to the competition.
 Entries may be disqualified if not complete for any reason.

 All films must be original productions and must have been produced within the past three years.
 Entrants must confirm that they possess legal rights to all copyrighted works (i.e. images, video clips, music, etc.) used in the film as well as releases from all persons who appear in or whose voices are used in the production.